cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...
 1. ...

+**lernOS Canvas:** mark the social network that contains your main online profile in the building block "My Social Networks".

 ## [Spend Time On Making Connections](#spend-time-on-making-connections)
 How do you connect with other people on social networks?
 Of courcse there is a connect button or invite button in all the networks but to just use the default message is not a very polite way to connect with strangers.
 Most social networks provide features to customize the message when connecting.
 You should always use this option.